ProsperousHeart/ProsperousHeart.github.io/README.md

 So in this next phase of my digital resume, I will have migrated [the original (vanilla) HTML/CSS/Javascript](https://github.com/ProsperousHeart/ProsperousHeart.github.io/tree/vanilla-HTMLJS) to a React site.

+# How To Integrate New Code Into Live

+`npm run` will allow you to test the site locally.

+`npm run build` creates a build directory with production build of your app.
+But this is not needed, since we are integrating with GitHub Pages.

+`npm run deploy` will run `predeploy` then `react-scripts build` to optimize your code into a production build.

 # Special Shoutouts

 I found [Stroybook](https://storybook.js.org/) and have introduced this into my process flow!
+(And realized it had a dependency for lower React version so had to stop for now)

+I was introduced to [this YouTube](https://www.youtube.com/watch?v=5DEq5cWNYt8) for creating my project cards.
+Additional animation stuff [here](https://medium.com/outsystems-experts/how-to-achieve-60-fps-animations-with-css3-db7b98610108) from the creator.

 # NPM Installs